1. Overview

 Even you can develop your own application with this receiver.

-It supports Bluetooth (BLE and Bluetooth Classic SPP).
+It supports Bluetooth (BLE serial).

 It support working with iPad and iPhone devices.